Changjae-LE/CodeForesight/README.md

 Each run generates archived JSON artifacts and a consolidated HTML report for review.

-## Goal
+## Why It Matters

-CodeForesight aims to move vulnerability management from reactive detection to proactive, risk-oriented security analysis by combining detection, reasoning, and forecasting in one unified pipeline.
+Most security tools answer:

+→ Is there a vulnerability?

+CodeForesight goes further:

+→ What risks exist beyond known patterns, and what is likely to happen next?

+This enables a shift from reactive detection to proactive risk analysis.